gsm007-data/ai-bootcamp-dubai/README.md

 🚀 You'll learn the concepts behind Agentic AI workflows.

-🚀 You'll leverage IBM watsonx and open source tools for low-code fast prototyping of Agentic AI workflows.
+🚀 You'll leverage IBM watsonx Orchestrate and open source tools for low-code fast prototyping of Agentic AI workflows.

 🚀 You'll learn how to deploy an Agentic AI application and the trust considerations needed to go to production.